google/zetasql/docs/functions-and-operators.md

 if there is no match.

 If the regular expression contains a capturing group (`(...)`), and there is a match for that capturing group, that match is added to the results.
-If there are multiple matches for a capturing group, the last match is added to the results.

 The `REGEXP_EXTRACT_ALL` function only returns non-overlapping matches.
 For example, using this function to extract `ana` from `banana` returns only one